Historia Regum Britanniae: Books 8–12

 Uther's son Arthur assumes the throne and inflicts a severe enough defeat against the Saxons that they cease to be a threat until after his death.
 He conquers most of northern Europe and ushers in a period of peace and prosperity that lasts until the Romans, led by Lucius Hiberius, demands that Britain once again pay tribute to Rome.
 Arthur defeats Lucius in Gaul, intending to become Emperor, but in his absence, his nephew Mordred seduces and marries Guinevere and seizes the throne.

-Arthur returns and kills Mordred at the Battle of Camlann, but, mortally wounded, he is carried off to the isle of Avalon, and hands the kingdom to his cousin Constantine, son of Cador and Duke of Cornwall.
+Arthur returns and Mordred is killed at the Battle of Camlann, but, Arthur is mortally wounded, he is carried off to the isle of Avalon, and hands the kingdom to his cousin Constantine, son of Cador and Duke of Cornwall.
 The Saxons return after Arthur's death, but would not end the line of British kings until the death of Cadwallader.
 Cadwallader is forced to flee Britain and is told by an angel that Britons will no longer rule.
 He dies in Rome, leaving his son and nephew to rule the remaining Britons, driven into Wales.
 The Saxon Athelstan becomes King of Loegria.